 We believe that Jesus Christ rose from the dead and ascended into heaven where He rules as Head of the Church.
 We believe that Jesus Christ will return for His Church, after which He will come to earth and establish His kingdom.

 Our “Vision Frame” helps us answer 5 vital questions: What are we doing?
 Why are we doing it?
 How are we doing it?
 When are we successful?
 And where is God taking us?

-Our strategy to fulfill our mission involves worship, community, and service.
-We worship together on Sunday, individually in everything we do, and growing in spiritual disciplines.
-We foster community life by participating in small groups, ministering to each other through prayer, care, and accountability, and build relationships through serving together.
-We devote ourselves to service for the cause of the Gospel both locally and globally, using our spiritual gifts in the church, and showing God’s love in practical ways.
+OUR STRATEGY to fulfill our mission involves inviting the congregation we serve to consistently and continuously worship, learn, connect and contribute.
+We worship together on Sunday and encourage worship individually in everything we do.
+We want to foster learning through sound preaching, teaching, and supporting spiritual disciplines.
+We foster love for one another in community life by participating in small groups, ministering to each other through prayer, care, and accountability, and building relationships through serving together for the cause of the Gospel both locally and globally, using our spiritual gifts in the church, and showing God’s love in practical ways.

-How do we measure success?
-We are successful when we are worshipers, missionaries, a family, disciples, and live generously.
+How do we MEASURE success?
+We know we are successful when we are worshipers, missionaries, loving, disciples, and live generously.